adnammit/notes/typescript.md

 		* adding a new ts file generates a new module with a sample class and interface
 		* VS extension "Web Essentials" includes a preview of your js
 	* typescript playground allows you to type ts and see the generated js immediately with intellisense
-* use the playground and check out docs on [typescript lang](www.typescriptlang.org)

 ## TS vs JS
 * js can feel messy, which leads to difficulty maintaining and structuring